 A few years ago, if you asked many older Gay men, “Who was Ray Bourbon?” you might have seen a smile of recognition and be treated to a reminiscence about seeing this unique performer in one of many Gay bars or nightclubs in the years before Stonewall.

-Born at the end of the nineteenth century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as Gays and Lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when Gay liberation would take shape.
-He was perhaps the most well-known and well-traveled performer in Gay venues during the last century.
+Born at the turn of the last century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as gays and lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when gay liberation would take shape.
+He was perhaps the most well-known and well-traveled performer in gay venues during the last century.
 But he remains largely forgotten today, his comedy both a glimpse into and a relic of another time.

 Fortunately, a new generation has been steadily rediscovering Ray and his remarkable talents as albums of his material show up in used record bins.
 For a stage performer at his peak seventy years ago, Ray’s recordings are still compelling and powerful.
 His stage persona was complex and layered in many subtle ways; Ray is at once a gossipy drag queen, a bitchy diva, a butcher of sacred cows, and a keen observer of human nature.
 Ray would perform and record some of the same routines in the 1930’s, the ‘40’s and later in the ‘60’s; his quick patter and skills at improvisation keep the material fresh and the listener on edge.